 The needle/spraybar assembly is quite conventional, with a single jet hole and a very effective phosphor-bronze double-leafed clicker spring for tension.
 The soldering job for the needle-to-thimble joint varies between well done and a cold blob!

 The crankshaft features a rather steeply-tapered cone machined at its front end, onto which the prop driver seats by means of a matching taper.
 The matching of the two tapers is often a little imprecise, and the taper angle (approximately 35 degrees included) is too great to be self-locking.
 However, the arrangement is perfectly adequate for practical purposes once the prop is mounted.

 It appears that the numbering system that was used on the majority of the Yin Yan diesels had some commonality with the E.D. system described elsewhere in recording both the year and month of production and the position of the engine within that month’s batch.
 The right lug bears the last two digits of the year followed by the month.
 For example, 65-1 indicates that the engine was made in January 1965.
 The number under the left lug presumably indicates the number of the engine in that month’s production batch.
+The placement of these numbers is sometimed reversed between the two lugs.
 Unfortunately, later models dropped the serial numbering system and hence cannot be dated.